-- a) Has an individualised funding intervention been utilised? - b) Is the study population aged over 18 years of age? - c) Does the study population have any form of physical, sensory, intellectual or developmental disability, dementia or mental health problem, disorder or illness? - d) Does the personal budget originate from public funds, directly or indirectly? - e) Has a study design been adopted which collected and analysed empirical data?
+- 1. Has an individualized funding intervention been utilized? - 2.
+Is the study population aged over 18 years of age? - 3.
+Does the study population have any form of physical, sensory, intellectual or developmental disability, dementia or mental health problem, disorder or illness? - 4.
+Does the personal budget originate from public funds, directly or indirectly? - 5.
+Has a study design been adopted which collected and analyzed empirical data?